 Schwerin pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Schwerin is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass increasing.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Schwerin is medium; grass is medium.
+Tomorrow (17 July 2026) levels are similar - grass remains medium, cypress at low levels, mugwort at low levels.
+Over the following five days mugwort will increase; cypress and grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app